scoutiva/scoutiva-smartband/README.md

 ### ✅ Live AI Integration with UI

-We’ve connected our **CrowdSense AI model** with the wearable app interface using the `ai-bridge.js` module located in the `app/` directory.
+We’ve connected our **CrowdSense AI model** with the wearable app interface using the `ai-bridge.js` module.
 When congestion is detected, the AI system triggers:

 - 🔔 Band vibrations
 - 💡 Screen flashes
 - ⚠️ Visual alerts for users

-> This functional prototype shows how AI enhances safety and responsiveness.
-Upon winning the competition, we aim to fully implement this system in real stadium environments.

 🔍 See more in [`AI_LOGIC.md`](./docs/AI_LOGIC.md)